vippsas/vipps-developers/faqs/users-and-payments-faq.md

 * A previous Vipps user that has deleted his/her account
 * A Vipps user that has his/her account temporarily or permanently blocked.

+Vipps cannot give more details abouyt the reason.

 ## Is there an API for retrieving information about a Vipps user?

+Yes, but only as part ofg a payment or login.

-Yes.
-Vipps offers the possibility for merchants to as part of the payment flow in the [Userinfo](../common-topics/userinfo.md).
+Vipps offers the possibility for merchants to ask the user for information as part of the payment flow with [Userinfo](../common-topics/userinfo.md).

 This is done by adding a `scope` parameter to the initiate calls: